phst/phst.github.io/emacs-modules.md

   assert (time.tv_nsec < TIMESPEC_RESOLUTION);
 }

+/* Run the given operation and check at regular intervals whether the user wants to quit.
+If the operation completed successfully, return true.
+   If the user wants to quit or an error occurred, return false; the caller should then return to Emacs as quickly as possible.  */

 static bool
 run_with_quit (emacs_env *env, void *(*operation)(void *), void *arg,
                struct timespec interval, void **result)